 A physical examination will be conducted by a study doctor (e.g., the doctor will listen to your heart and lungs).

 Your physical measures: height, weight, hip, neck and waist circumference etc. will be recorded.

+A fasting blood sample will be drawn as part of standard of care to exclude any relevant medical condition

+Baseline visit (approx. 3 hours)

+You will be asked to attend Royal Perth Hospital Research Foundation building. having fasted for 12 hours.

 Seated office Blood Pressure (BP) and Heart Rate (HR) will be recorded in both of your arms.
 Three or more consecutive measurements will be taken in the arm with highest BP after a 5-minute rest period.
 Standing blood pressure measurements will also be recorded.

-A fasting blood sample will be drawn from a vein in your arm by a qualified study member to exclude any relevant medical conditions (e.g., chronic liver disease) and to assess your diabetes

 If you are a woman of childbearing potential, you will be provided with a pregnancy test to ensure you are not pregnant prior to inclusion in the study.

 An electrocardiogram (ECG) test will be performed to assess the electrical activity of your heart.
 Small gel stickers will be placed on your chest, arms and legs, attached via a series of cables to the ECG device which will record your heart’s activity over a short period of time (less than 1 minute).

-Blood sampling: A research nurse or qualified study member will place a needle in a vein in your arm and take several blood samples during the study.

 Central BP: Central BP measurements will be obtained using an automated arm blood pressure cuff, programmed to inflate on four occasions over a period of ten minutes.
 This will be done via ambulatory home BP monitor that will last for 24 hours and collected back from participant on next dialysis session.

 Nerve recording (Microneurography): Two tiny, sterile electrodes (less than 1/2 mm in diameter) will be inserted into your leg.
 One of the electrodes will serve as a reference that will only need to pass through the skin while the other will be carefully aimed at a large nerve that passes near the surface of the skin just behind the knee.
 When the electrode is placed close to or in the nerve you will be able to hear and see on a monitor the activity of your ‘excitatory’ or sympathetic nervous system.
 This procedure is called microneurography.
 It has been safely practiced since the 1970’s and is in use around Australia.
 The electrodes will be removed within a minute once the recording is finished.
 This will be done while you are lying in semi-sitting position.